karlnyr/Genome_Analysis_Karl_Nyren/Genome_Analysis_Project/Lab_Notes/Lab_Notes.md

 Due to errors when trying to run htseq-count, I decided to convert the file into a gtf instead of a gff.

+## Day-16-05-2019

+My htseq succeeded but due to a faulty conversion of my annotation I needed to borrow a script that a friend had used to convert gbk to gtf.
+Now I have correctly assigned "gene_id" columns, so ht-seq should be successful.